A dog friendly guide to Los Angeles, California

 v) Lake Hollywood Park: This park, with a spectacular view of the Hollywood sign, is not only a big hit with tourists but also with dogs.
 Since we stayed at Hollywood Hills, this one was close enough for us for evening strolls.

-We stayed in Los Angeles for only 2.5 days and so missed out on several other dog parks which are leash free, such as Echo Park Lake, Silver Lake reservoir, Sepulveda Basin Off-Leash Dog Park, Whitnall off-leash Dog Park, Leo Carrillo State Park, Westridge-Canyonback Wilderness Park, Laurel Canyon Dog Park and Franklin Canyon Park- all of which allow dogs either on or off-leash.
-Although we could not explore these parks during our visit, I have pointed them out in the helpful Google Maps at the very end of this post in case you are planning to stay close by or in one of these neighborhoods.
+We stayed in Los Angeles for only 2.5 days and so missed out on several other dog parks such as Echo Park Lake, Silver Lake reservoir, Sepulveda Basin Off-Leash Dog Park, Whitnall off-leash Dog Park, Leo Carrillo State Park, Westridge-Canyonback Wilderness Park, Laurel Canyon Dog Park and Franklin Canyon Park- all of which allow dogs either on or off-leash.
+I have pointed them out in the helpful Google Maps at the very end of this post in case you are planning to stay close by or in one of these neighborhoods.

-b) Where in Los Angeles can you take your dog?
+b) Where else in Los Angeles can you take your dog?

 Besides dog parks and open spaces for your furry friend to run around, Los Angeles has many other dog friendly spots to enjoy the urban LA scene.
 These are some of the places where dogs are allowed in Los Angeles and the ones which get two paws up from Babu!